haojerhh/Physics-Solver/README.md

 # Physics-Solver
-A project made by me
+A project made by me\n
 To Do :
 - Add more Topics
 - Add more Equations